johnfedoruk/bangular/aio/content/guide/ngmodule-vs-jsmodule.md

 <hr>

-JavaScript and Angular use modules to organize code, and though they organize it differently, Angular apps rely on both.
+JavaScript and Bangular use modules to organize code, and though they organize it differently, Bangular apps rely on both.

 ## JavaScript modules